skimzor/SZ-CGB-L/README.md

 If you have suggestions to improve or identify issues with the PCB design, please contact me on discord: *skimzor#5078*.

-# Purchase and Ordering
+# Ordering

-The SZ Color Lite PCB will be available for purchase through Ko-fi:
+The SZ Color Lite PCB will be available through Ko-fi:

 - [Ko-fi](https://ko-fi.com/skimzor)